JonathanCrider/ordway-width-extension/README.md

 ## Status

-This extension is now archived as Ordway's platform upgrade in 2023 implemented proper responsive tables, eliminating the need for this solution.
+This extension is now deprecated as Ordway's platform upgrade in 2023 implemented proper responsive tables, eliminating the need for this solution.